|Title:||Apologies To My Censor|

 He arrives in Beijing, takes a job at an English-language newspaper, finds an apartment, roams the bar scene, gets a few other odd jobs, tries to write for international publications, succeeds at writing for international publications, and eventually returns to North America, a bit wiser.

 Mitch Moxley coming of age

-In my opinion, this one is neither very good nor very bad.
+In my opinion, this one is neither good nor bad.
 The book has its moments, and it captures most of the ridiculousness of the expat experience pretty well.
 That being said, it is not overly interesting either.
-MM’s writing is okay, even humorous at times, but there is a certain shallowness to it all.
+Moxley’s writing is okay, even humorous at times, but there is a certain shallowness to it all.

-There was one thing I liked though: at one point, MM observes that being in China seems to make people feel like they are never fully adult.
-Like life is just not so serious.
-I think this is a very important observation, and it does not only apply to China, but to any “expat” experience anywhere.
+There was one observation I liked though: at one point, Moxley observes that being in China seems to make people feel like they are never fully adult.
+I think this is a very important observation, and it doesn’t only apply to China, but to any expat experience anywhere.

 Moxley’s feat of hanging around in China is nothing.
 His storytelling is okay, his writing style is good when he’s managing to be humorous.
 The insights and observations he shares are interesting when it comes to the expat experience as such, but that’s it.